lmoureaux/CovarianceFits/README.md

 # Fits with covariance matrices

-This repository contains Python-based tools to perform chi-squared fits to particle physics measurements while taking the covariance matrices of the data into account.
+This package contains Python-based tools to perform chi-squared fits to particle physics measurements while taking the covariance matrices of the data into account.
+Currently it supports performing the chi-squared test with 1D histograms as inputs and merging histograms to performe a simultaneous test of multiple distributions.

 ## Installation